newrelic/nri-snmp/README.md

 [![Community Plus header](https://github.com/newrelic/opensource-website/raw/master/src/images/categories/Community_Plus.png)](https://opensource.newrelic.com/oss-category/#community-plus)

+>⚠️ We recommend using New Relic [Network Performance Monitoring](https://docs.newrelic.com/docs/network-performance-monitoring/) to collect both SNMP and Network Flows.
+This integration will be deprecated in favor of the new solution.

 # New Relic Infrastructure integration for SNMP

 The New Relic integration for SNMP captures critical performance metrics and inventory reported by an SNMP server.